d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 ![watcher_trigger_action](/assets/img/blog/keepass_triggers/watcher_trigger_action.png){: .shadow}
 _If the database was already extracted, disables the trigger._

-The complete payload will be:
+Our final payload will be:

 ```xml
 <Triggers>